Frequently Asked Questions

 In Australia, living donors are able to donate a kidney or part of the liver.
 Most living donors are family members or close friends of the recipient.
 The operation will not proceed until strict medical and legal criteria have been met.
 There must be no evidence of coercion, monetary payment or reward and the donor must have full knowledge of the risks and benefits of the donation.

 The Australian Government commenced a two-year pilot on 1 July 2013 to support leave for living organ donors.
 The pilot is intended to alleviate some of the financial burden of living organ donation by providing a payment to employers, to be passed on in the form of paid leave to employees who are unable to work for a period of time because they have donated an organ.
-On 12 May 2015, the Australian Government announced that the programme would be extended until 1 July 2017, with important changes.

 What is paired kidney exchange?

-The Australian Paired Kidney Exchange Programme (AKX) works to maximise the number of live kidney donor transplants.
+The Australian Paired Kidney Exchange Program (AKX) works to maximise the number of live kidney donor transplants.
 Suppose a person wishes to give a family member or friend a kidney but can't because they have a different blood type or incompatible tissue.
 The AKX programme pairs them with another couple in the same situation.

-For example, Peter wants to donate a kidney to his wife Mary but he has blood type A and Mary is blood type B. They register with the Australian Paired Kidney Exchange Programme.
+For example, Peter wants to donate a kidney to his wife Mary but he has blood type A and Mary is blood type B. They register with the Australian Paired Kidney Exchange Program.
 Meanwhile, Julia wants to donate a kidney to her son George but she is blood type B and George is blood type A. Through the programme, Peter anonymously gives George a kidney and Julia anonymously gives Mary a kidney.

 Read more: What is paired kidney exchange?